Skip to content

 Note

-• If you only need to create a blacklist for log data, you can also go directly to Logs > Blacklist for configuration;
+• If you only need to create a blacklist for log data, you can also go directly to Log > Blacklist to configure it;

-• Data types support string, integer, and float types;
+• Data types support string, integer, and float;

-• If the data source is logs, a log filtering rule will be synchronously created under the functional menu Logs > Blacklist, and vice versa.
+• If the data source is Log, a log filtering rule will be synchronously created under the functional menu Log > Blacklist, and vice versa.

 Example

 In the following example, a blacklist named "Conditional Filtering" is defined.
-Logs from All Sources are selected that satisfy status being ok or info, AND host is not hz-dataflux-saas-daily-01, AND service does not contain the word kodo.
-Data meeting all three matching rules simultaneously will be filtered and not reported to the workspace.
+It selects logs from All Sources, satisfying the conditions where status is ok or info, AND host is not hz-dataflux-saas-daily-01, AND service does not contain the string kodo.
+Data meeting all three of these matching rules will be filtered and not reported to the workspace.

 After setting the blacklist, you can check in the Explorer whether the blacklist is effective based on the filtering conditions.
 Once the blacklist is created and effective, data matching the filtering conditions will no longer be reported to the workspace.